Improwised/kb.repairrabbit.github.io/content/Employees/what-if-any-of-an-employees-forget-the-login-details-or-password-of-the-software.md

 draft= false
 +++

-Password can be changed and the new changes will be sent automatically to the employee on their registered e-mail ID.
+Password can be changed and new changes will be sent automatically to Employee on his registered email.

 To change the password: